 The Library shall maintain donor records, the contents of which shall remain confidential unless required by law to be disclosed, or the donor agrees otherwise.

-Charitable Tax Receipts (Registered Charity Number 874039167RR0001) will be issued for donations of $20.00 or more.
-For in-kind donations, official receipts will be issued if the value is $20.00 or more and a third party with acceptable expertise in the relevant field has provided written appraisal of the donation’s worth.
+Charitable Tax Receipts (Registered Charity Number 874039167RR0001) will be issued for donations which exceed twenty dollars ($20.00) or more.
+For in-kind donations, official receipts will be issued if the value is twenty dollars ($20.00) or more and a third party with acceptable expertise in the relevant field has provided a written appraisal of the donation’s worth.

 Additional special recognition may be given for significant contributions, and may include: for gifts of $50.00 or more, a plaque to be installed on the Library’s Donor Wall of Recognition (when designated), placement of a plaque or bookplate on items purchased, special events, publicity (local newspapers or library website), a named fund that will provide general support for the Library and naming opportunities for specific rooms or services.